trezona-lecomte/learn-haskell/notes.md

 the result of calling removeOdd on the remaining list, otherwise if it's odd we just return the result of calling removeOdd on the remaining list.

+## Case Expressions

+What if we want to pattern match somewhere other than a function definition?

+Here is a semantically identical `double` function that uses case expressions for exactly that purpose:

+    double nums = case nums of
+      []       -> []
+      (x : xs) -> (2 * x) : (double xs)

+Here's another example of a case expression, but this time it can't be easily rewritten using pattern matching:

+    anyEven nums = case (removeOdd nums) of
+      []       -> False
+      (x : xs) -> True

+Instead of pattern matching on the argument of the function, here we pattern match on the result of the removeOdd function.

+Remember: you can't use guards in a case expression, so you'll have to use an if expression if you need to do that.

+## Let Bindings

+`let` defines a local variable:

+    fancyNine =
+      let x = 4
+          y = 5
+      in x + y

+    numEven nums =
+      let evenNums = removeOdd nums
+      in length evenNums

+## Where Bindings

+`where` bindings come after the function that uses them:

+    fancyNine = x + y
+      where x = 4
+            y = 5

+Where bindings always go with a function definition, so we can't use them inside other expressions.
+We can use let in other expressions
+though:

+Not allowed: `fancyTen = 2 * (a + 1 where a = 4)`

+Allowed: `fancyTen = 2 * (let a = 4 in a + 1)`

+## Whitespace

+- Whitespace can have meaning

+- Indent further when breaking expression onto following line

+- Line up variable bindings

+## Lazy Function Evalutation

+This can have an impact of performance.
+A bizzare consequence is that we can create infinite lists:

+    intsFrom n = n : (intsFrom (n+1))
+    intsToInfinity = intsFrom 1

+Here ints is defined as all possible integers from 1 up!

+Note that haskell is so lazy, it only every evaluates a function as much as it needs for the calling functions requirements.
+This means we can do crazy stuff like:

+    > let evenIntsToInfinity = removeOdd intsToInfinity
+    > Take 10 evenIntsToInfinity
+    >> [2,4,6,8,10,12,14,16,18,20]